nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Unassigning a task from a person while all tasks and persons are being shown

    1. Prerequisites: List all persons and tasks using the `listall` command.
 Multiple tasks and persons in the list.
+First person must already be assigned to the first task.
    2. Test case: `unassign pi/1 ti/1`<br>
       Expected: Details of the unassigned person and task shown in the status message.
 The task should no longer be assigned when using the `findp NAME` command, where `NAME` is the full name of the first person in the list.
       * Follow-up test case: `listall`, followed by `unassign pi/1 ti/1`<br>